celeritas-project/celeritas/doc/appendix/administration.rst

     summary of highlights, and enumerate the pull requests (with PR numbers and authorship attribution) separated by features and bug requests.
 Use the `helper notebook`_ in the Celeritas documents repository to automate this.
+    Ensure that both the HTML and PDF versions of the documentation build without errors.
-10. Submit a pull request with the newly added documentation and any release-related tweaks, and wait until it's reviewed and merged.
+10. Submit a pull request with the newly added documentation and any release-related tweaks using the :file:`.github/pull_request_template.release.md` template, and wait until it's reviewed and merged.
 The unit tests and documentation should all build and pass the CI.
 11. If releasing a backported version branch, cherry-pick this documentation commit into the backport branch.
 12. Use the GitHub interface to create a new release with the documentation